MartaKliuchnik/alias-game/README.md

 - Description: This endpoint retrieves the details of a specific user based on the provided user ID.
 It returns user information such as username, score, total games played, and wins.
-- Authentication: Requires authentication.
-A valid access token must be provided in the request headers.
+- Authentication: This endpoint requires the user to be authenticated with a valid access token.

 **Request Parameter**